project-trident/trident-website/hugo-site/content/information/features.md

 The security features built into Project Trident include:

-- **All users home directories are encrypted out of box** The individual user directories are only "unlocked" and decrypted when that user logs in to the system.
-Logging out or rebooting the system automatically locks the home directories again.
+- **All user home directories are encrypted out of box.** The individual user directories are only "unlocked" and decrypted when that user logs in to the system.
+Logging out or rebooting the system automatically locks home directories.

 - **Naturally immune to viruses and other malware written for other Operating Systems:** Most viruses are written to exploit the Windows operating system.
   These are incompatible with the binaries and paths found on a Project Trident system.